Ektimo/toggl-redmine/README.md

 # toggl-redmine
-Simple non-destructive Toggl API to Redmine API sync tool with update capability
+Non-destructive Toggl API to Redmine API sync tool with update capability and error reporting

 Features:
 * Idempotent, no database (time entry matching by appendix `[id]` at the end of redmine time entry description)